The Advantages Of Hiring A Disability Attorney Or ERISA Lawyer

-Many clients come to disability attorneys or ERISA lawyers not knowing the particulars of disability insurance, or how they qualify for individual or group disability benefits.
+Many clients come to Disability Insurance Lawyers or ERISA lawyers not knowing the particulars of disability insurance or how they qualify for individual or group disability benefits.

 Disability insurance is essentially income replacement insurance.
 If you suffer from a disabling illness or injury outside of work, your disability insurance should replace a percentage of your monthly income.
 Most individual and group long-term disability policies will provide these primary benefits, subject to the terms and limitations of the individual policy:

 - Monthly payments to replace a portion of your salary or hourly wages

 - Rehabilitation/return-to-work incentives, which may include financial incentives or benefits designed to help you get back to work sooner.